TIBCOSoftware/snappydata/docs/howto/deploy_tcdb_aws_marketplace.md

 To modify SnappySession APIs in the Notebooks, do the following:

 1. From the **Notebook** dropdown, select **ComputeDB API Quickstart** Notebook.

+    !!!Note
+    	You must clone this notebook before you run its paragraphs.

 2. Go to **Step 1**, where the SnappySession instance is created and add the following lines after the initialization:

 	    	snappyNoteSession.conf.set(“user”, “snappyuser”)